 So I thought that this year I would offer some alternatives to weight loss goals as potential resolutions for those who will be making some for 2021.

 Don’t Diet in 2021: Alternative New Year’s Resolutions

 - Resolve to learn a new skill.
 Whether you’ve always wanted to learn to rock climb, play the piano, make dumplings, or cross-stitch, now is the time to do it.

-- Pledge to reject self-denigrating body shaming comments.
+- Pledge to reject self-denigrating body-shaming comments.
 Those negative body comments, often made between friends, make everyone feel worse.
-Try to avoid saying things like, “My thighs look fat,” “Does this make me look fat?”
+Try to avoid saying things like, “My thighs look too big,” “I hate my double chin,” “Does this make me look fat?”
 “I need to lose weight.”